A cleaner, more strategic way to tell the compliance story.

 Understanding the User

-To evaluate whether the dashboard supported real-world use, I designed a usability test centered around the Compliance Manager persona.
-Their primary goals were to identify anything past due, determine their level of compliance for frameworks they would be audited for within a specific time frame, and gain real-time insights.
-Based on those expectations, I created a task-driven test suite in Confluence that reflected what a user would want to know within the first few moments of landing on the dashboard.
+To evaluate whether the dashboard supported real-world use, I designed a usability study centered on the Compliance Manager persona.
+Their primary goals were to identify anything past due, determine their level of compliance for programs they would be audited against within a specific time frame, and gain real-time insights.

 Validating the Gaps